Protecting Your Time With Your Children

 Barring any instances of abuse, typically both parents receive visitation rights with their children.
 However, when one parent does not honor the agreed-upon visitation schedule, it can put the other parent and the children in an unfair situation.

-Our family law firm understands how an uncooperative co-parent can put your visitation rights at risk.
+At Angela Faye Brown & Associates, our family law firm understands how an uncooperative co-parent can put your visitation rights at risk.
 Therefore, one of our Houston visitation lawyers could help you protect your rights and get the time with your children that you, and they, deserve.

 After a divorce, co-parents must create a visitation schedule based on who has physical custody of the children.
 If both parents have custody, the plan should include visitation dates and times for both parents.
 If only one parent has custody, the schedule should reflect the visitation dates and times for the non-custodial parent.